 Fishing in Pedasi with Pangas

 With very few exceptions, the waters around Pedasi are fished with pangas.
 These are fiberglass open boats around 8 meters long that are powered by 40, 60 or 75 hp outboard motors.
 The main attraction of these boats is that they’re cheap to run, virtually unsinkable (although it can be done!) and maneuverable enough to pick up and drop off passengers on the beach.
-If you have your own gear, the going rate for a day of panga fishing is $50 to $60 plus gasoline.
+If you have your own gear, the going rate for a day of panga fishing is $120 to $150 plus gasoline for the boat.
 The local pangeros, or fishing captains who run these boats, can be found at Playa Arenal in Pedasi waiting for charters.
 There is also a boat ramp just north of Playa Arenal, but it is in a river mouth and boats can only come in and out at high tide.
 Alternately, some anglers opt to leave from the boat ramp in El Ciruelo, 5 minutes east of Playa Venao, which is accessible any time of day.
-It’s best to set up your trip the day before if possible.
+It’s best to set up your trip the day or more before if possible.
+Most captains can also rent your rods and tackle if you aren’t traveling with your own.

 A word of caution: panga fishing is a no-frills kind of deal.
 You will be exposed to the elements the whole time you are fishing.
-Your captain will not have a radio nor gps, may not have life preservers and will almost certainly speak very little English.
-For this reason, many tourists opt to book through one of the tour operators like Pedasi Fishing, S.A.
+Your captain will not have a radio nor GPS, may not have life preservers and will almost certainly speak very little English.
+For this reason, many tourists opt to book through one of the tour operators or book with one of the few captains who are better-equipped.
 In addition to booking the boat and providing rods, tackle, coolers with food and drink, etc., the tour operator should make sure that your boat is equipped with life preservers and other safety devices.
 You’ll pay a premium for this service, but it takes the guesswork out of it.

 Good luck and tight lines!